 Site-to-site data connectivity, or a point-to-point leased line, is a high speed, reliable connection between two dedicated points.
 In many cases, this is between multiple premises belonging to the same parent company.
-For example, if your business is headquartered in London but has a regional office in Manchester, a point-to-point leased line would connect these two points with a dedicated leased line.
+So if you have an office in London & one in Manchester they could be connected via a point to point leased line.

-Essentially, the two offices should be able to share information in the same way as two computers on the same network would be able to.
-It’s like having a network cable that stretches all the way from one office to the other.
-Site-to-site data connectivity may also be used to connect a business site with an important client’s site to enhance data transfer and boost transfer reliability between the two sites.
+Essentially, the two offices should share information in the same way as two computers on the same network would.
+It’s similar to having a network cable that stretches from one office to the other.
+Connecting your business to a clients site can also be done via a point to point Ethernet leased line.
+This can help enhance data transfer and boost transfer reliability between the two sites.

 ‘Site-to-network’ is a common type of leased line in the UK.
 Instead of connecting two dedicated points, it directly connects a business to the network with a 1:1, uncontended leased line.
-This ensures that all employees on the network are able to work with guaranteed upload and download speeds (specified by the business), and that speeds will not be affected based on the number of users or peak time hours.
+This ensures that all employees on the network are able to work with guaranteed upload and download speeds.
+These can be specified by the business.

-This type of leased line especially is becoming more and more popular in the UK as it facilitates a more modern, more convenient way of working.
+This type of leased line especially is becoming more and more popular in the UK as it facilitates a more modern way of working.
 Greater upload speeds – which are a common feature of site-to-network leased lines – mean that businesses are able to make the most of VoIP for collaboration and communication, and cloud computing for improved security and data transfer, for example.